in Chatsworth, California

-While your body is detoxing from the sedatives, you’ll go through several days of discomfort.
+While your body is detoxing from the Addictive Sedatives, you’ll go through several days of discomfort.
 Some symptoms last for several weeks or longer, though you’ll be in counseling at this point and better able to manage the effects.

-It’s highly recommended to stay at an inpatient treatment center to treat sedative addictions because of the supportive environment, 24-hour care, access to medications and variety of behavioral therapies.
+It’s highly recommended staying at an inpatient treatment center to treat sedative addictions because of the supportive environment, 24-hour care, access to medications and variety of behavioral therapies.
 Golden Road Recovery offers private rooms, freshly prepared meals, alternative therapies, a full gym and wellness program and so much more!